ahmetkwwkx88/Trying-something-new-idk-what-im-doing-/README.md

-i need a good idea but bad execution movie im worried about my future im sick and life is getting harder everyday
+i need a good idea but bad execution movie im worried about my future im sick and life is getting harder everyday how long will i stay with this sickness